adamcroom/zoom/README.md

 ---

 # Zoom
-This is the course resource site for PR Publications, a course at the University of Oklahoma, taught in the Gaylord College of Journalism and Mass Communications.
+This resource is intended for instructors at the University of Oklahoma.

 **Instructor**